 4. Contact Angell Animal Medical Center’s International Travel Team.
 Once you have satisfied the above requirements, please call or email Angell’s International Travel Team directly at (617) 541-5180 or InternationalTravel@angell.org.
-A member of our team will get back to you within 48 hours to set up an appointment for you and your pet.
+A member of our team will get back to you within two business days to set up an appointment for you and your pet.
 Be aware that we require all clients traveling internationally to read and sign this International Health Certificate Agreement before scheduling an appointment.
 The International Travel Team will be able to answer any further questions that you have and assist you in filling out the necessary paperwork for your travel during your scheduled appointment.